-Effective December 8, 2006, we adopted our "2006" Employee Stock Option Plan" as amended with a maximum number of 15,500,000 shares that may be issued.
-As of December 31, 2009, 9,999,997 options have been granted under this plan.
-As of December 31, 2009, all options granted have been exercised.
+Effective December 8, 2006, we adopted our "2006" Employee Stock Option Plan" as amended with a maximum number of 25,500,000 shares that may be issued.
+We have granted a total of 12,099,997 options under this plan all of which have been exercised or expired.
+As of December 31, 2010, 13,400,003 options remain available for issuance under this plan.

-All of our Stock Option Plans are intended to encourage directors, officers, employees and consultants to acquire ownership of common stock.
+Our Stock Option Plans are intended to encourage directors, officers, employees and consultants to acquire ownership of common stock.
 The opportunity so provided is intended to foster in participants a strong incentive to put forth maximum effort for our continued success and growth, to aid in retaining individuals who put forth such efforts, and to assist in attracting the best available individuals to the Company in the future.
-As of December 31, 2009, 5,752,711 options remain available for issuance.